Official Summary Text

 Requires each operator of a publicly available conversational AI service

-to clearly and conspicuously disclose to a minor account holder that the minor
+to clearly and conspicuously disclose to each account holder that the account

-is interacting with a conversational AI service by use of a persistent visible
+holder is interacting with a conversational AI service by use of a persistent

-disclaimer or a disclaimer at the beginning of each session and appearing at
+visible disclaimer or a disclaimer at the beginning of each session and

-least every three hours during a continuous interaction with the AI service.
+appearing at least every three hours during a continuous interaction with the

 2.

-Prohibits an operator from providing a user with points or similar
+Prohibits an operator from providing an account holder with points or

-rewards at unpredictable intervals with the intent to encourage increased
+similar rewards at unpredictable intervals with the intent to encourage

-engagement with the conversational AI, if the operator knows that the account
+increased engagement with the conversational AI service, if the operator knows

 3.